NicoDeshler/IBM-Disaster-Response-Hack/README.md

 #Additionally, you will need to provide an google cloud api key that enables Google Maps and Roads APIs

+## After installing all your dependencies, simply open up index.html for a quick demo.
+Here is an example of what mapping from Cory Hall to the Pacific School of Religion.
+![Image of User Interface]
+(UIDemo.png)

 ## Contributors
 Current: Nico Deshler, Billy Chau, Sam Wu, Justin Wong.